 Commonly referred to as ALCAR, Acetyl-L-Carnitine is just one of three forms of Carnitine found in supplements.
 It can also be found as L-Carnitine and Propionyl-L-Carnitine.

 The good news is ALCAR will be the best source of the three.
 The bad news is there are limited studies proving any cognitive benefit.
-With that being said, it will help the body burn fatty acids and use them as energy.
+That said, it will help the body burn fatty acids and use them as energy.

-You’ll most likely find this ingredient in pre-workouts and energy stacks.
-I’m not too sure I would use it in a nootropic because there are better sources of energy out there — like TeaCrine.
+You’ll most likely find this ingredient in pre-workouts and energy stacks; however, we think there are better energy sources like TeaCrine.

 Recommended Dosage: 600-1,500mg daily